 - Any claims of slander, libel, or copyright infringement made against your business.

-Liability isn’t something that’s limited by product category.
+Liability isn’t limited by product category.
 Even if you think there’s no basis for someone claiming they were harmed by your product, that’s not a good reason to skip liability insurance.

-“The thing you have to remember about this is that even if a legal claim is not well-founded, someone still has to pay for those legal fees for the claimant to go away, right?
-That’s where insurance kicks in,” says Carl.
+And remember, even if a legal claim isn’t well-founded, you still have to pay for legal fees for the claimant to go away.

 2. Product liability

-If your product sells any products to customers, you risk causing injury or damage to someone else’s property.
+If you sell any products to customers, you risk causing injury or damage to someone else’s property.
 For example, say a customer gets sick from eating food processed at your commercial kitchen—they can sue your business.

 Product liability insurance covers: